-Mr Chairperson, Director-General, distinguished Ambassadors and Delegates,
+Mr Chairperson, Director-General, Distinguished Ambassadors and delegates,

-As we gather for the 101st session of the Executive Council, Germany commends the Director-General and the Technical Secretariat ("Secretariat") for ensuring the effective implementation of the mandate of the Organisation for the Prohibition of Chemical Weapons (OPCW).
-We applaud their neutrality, professionalism and resilience in the face of recurring unfounded accusations of partiality.
+As we gather for the 101st Session of the Executive Council ("the Council"), Germany commends the Director-General and the Technical Secretariat ("the Secretariat") for ensuring the effective implementation of the mandate of the Organisation for the Prohibition of Chemical Weapons (OPCW).
+We applaud their neutrality, professionalism, and resilience in the face of recurring unfounded accusations of partiality.
 Germany stands fully behind the Director-General and the Secretariat.
 The deliberate attacks by a few countries on the legitimacy and authority of the OPCW and its investigative mechanisms are undermining the Convention and its compliance regime.

-Unfortunately, the most recent report by the Director-General (EC-101/DG.22) confirmed again that Syria still continues to avoid providing clarifications both with regard to uses of chemical weapons which have been confirmed by the Fact Finding Mission (FFM) and with regard to its initial declaration and subsequent questions raised by the Declaration Assessment Team (DAT).
-Since 2013, when Syria became a State Party to the Chemical Weapons Convention ("Convention"), continued activities under its chemical weapons programme have been confirmed.
-The Secretariat successfully implemented the decision taken by the Special Conference of States Parties in June 2018 and "put in place arrangements to identify the perpetrators of the use of chemical weapons in the Syrian Arab Republic".
+Unfortunately, the most recent report by the Director-General (EC-101/DG.22) confirmed again that Syria continues to avoid providing clarifications both with regard to uses of chemical weapons which have been confirmed by the Fact-Finding Mission (FFM) and with regard to its initial declaration and subsequent questions raised by the Declaration Assessment Team (DAT).
+Since 2013, when Syria became a State Party to the Chemical Weapons Convention ("the Convention"), continued activities under its chemical weapons programme have been confirmed.
+The Secretariat successfully implemented the decision taken by the Special Conference of the States Parties in June 2018 and "put in place arrangements to identify the perpetrators of the use of chemical weapons in the Syrian Arab Republic".
 Two reports by the Investigation and Identification Team (IIT) have since confirmed the responsibility of the Syrian Armed Forces for chemical weapons attacks against its own population, after the UN-OPCW Joint Investigative Mechanism had already identified Syria as being responsible for four additional chemical weapons attacks.
-The OPCW is still waiting for Syria to clarify twenty open questions raised by the DAT, as well as the questions raised in EC decision EC-94/DEC.2.
-The Conference of States Parties ("Conference") therefore reacted forcefully in April 2021 by suspending Syria's rights and privileges pursuant to Art.
-XII (2) of the CWC.
+The OPCW is still waiting for Syria to clarify twenty open questions raised by the DAT, as well as the questions raised in Council decision EC-94/DEC.2.
+The Conference of the States Parties ("the Conference") therefore reacted forcefully in April 2021 by suspending Syria's rights and privileges pursuant to paragraph 2 of Article XII of the Convention.
 However, due to Syria's continued non-cooperation, serious questions remain.
 The most challenging is the question of potentially continued Syrian efforts to maintain covert chemical weapons capabilities in spite of its obligations under the Convention.

-It is with dismay that we have also witnessed several uses of chemical weapons on a small scale in recent years, notably against the Russian opposition politician Alexey Navalny.
+It is with dismay that we have also witnessed several uses of chemical weapons on a small scale in recent years, notably against the Russian opposition politician Alexei Navalny.
 The use of a chemical nerve agent against Mr Navalny on 20 August 2020 on Russian territory has still not been addressed by the Russian authorities as prescribed by the Convention.
-One year ago, Germany, together with 45 States Parties, asked the Russian Federation in the framework of Art.
-IX CWC for explanations regarding the poisoning of Mr Navalny.
+One year ago, Germany, together with 45 States Parties, asked the Russian Federation in the framework of Article IX of the Convention for explanations regarding the poisoning of Mr Navalny.
 To date, the Russian Federation has not responded in substance to this request for clarification.
-Germany recalls that Russia is obliged under Art.VII CWC to criminalise and consequently to investigate and punish any suspected use of chemical weapons on its territory.
+Germany recalls that Russia is obliged under Article VII of the Convention to criminalise, and consequently to investigate and punish any suspected use of chemical weapons on its territory.